 If the juvenile has been injured in a car accident, is otherwise hurt or is intoxicated with drugs or alcohol, he or she will be taken to a medical facility for treatment before being booked into the detention facility, then may be returned to Juvenile Detention for booking

 The handcuffs are removed.

-- A clothed body search of the minor is performed.
+A clothed body search of the minor is performed.
 The minor empties all pockets, and removes his shoes, and then the clothing and shoes are checked for contraband.
 If the intake and booking areas are busy, the minor will be placed in a holding cell or secured to the booking bench until they can be further processed.

 Until now the juvenile has been wearing his street clothes.
 A Juvenile Detention Officer of the same sex will escort the juvenile to a private shower area where:

 The juvenile is strip searched to ensure no contraband (such as narcotics, weapons, matches, lighters) has been brought in.

 The juvenile takes a shower and is issued clean clothes (underwear, socks, shoes, pants and T-shirt).

 The juvenile is assigned to an housing unit.

-- The juvenile is further evaluated to determine the following:
+The juvenile is further evaluated to determine the following:

-- Emotional level and suicide risk
+Emotional level and suicide risk

-- The presence of tattoos and body piercing's
+The presence of tattoos and body piercing's

-- Juvenile is examined by the medical staff:
+Juvenile is photographed.
+Juvenile is examined by the medical staff:

-- A nurse will retrieve urine samples and take vital signs.
+A nurse will retrieve urine samples and take vital signs.

-- The juvenile will get a complete physical examination within 72 hours of booking.
+The juvenile will get a complete physical examination within 72 hours of booking.